Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 other programs in Amber as possible.
 The input file has the same namelist structure as both sander and pmemd.
 The allowed namelists are &general, &gb, &pb, &rism, &alanine_scanning, &nmode, and &decomp.
-The input variables recognized in each namelist are described below, but those in &general are typically variables that apply to all aspects of the calculation or parameters required for build amber topologies from Gromacs files.
+The input variables recognized in each namelist are described below, but those in &general are typically variables that apply to all aspects of the calculation or parameters required for build amber topologies from GROMACS files.
 The &gb namelist is unique to Generalized Born calculations, &pb is unique to Poisson Boltzmann calculations, &rism is unique to 3D-RISM calculations, &alanine_scanning is unique to alanine scanning calculations, &nmode is unique to the normal mode calculations used to approximate vibrational entropies, and &decomp is unique to the decomposition